BlueBrain/circuit-build/doc/source/bioname.rst

  * external `entities`, like morphology release or electrical model release
  * workflow definition, at the moment based on `Snakemake <http://snakemake.readthedocs.io/en/stable/index.html>`_

 Eventually `bioname` and `entities` would become `Nexus`-stored entities in a strict sense (i.e. validated against some schema, immutable, accessible by URL).
-At the moment though these are files stored at specified paths on GPFS.
+At the moment these are files stored at specified paths on GPFS.
+Since version 3.1.3 `bioname` **must be under GIT version control.**

 Let us describe the contents of `bioname` in more detail now.
+For a full example of `bioname` see

-For a full example of `bioname` see also: :ref:`ref-faq-bioname`
+also: :ref:`ref-faq-bioname`

 Bioname